JavierAntoran/tiger-costume-voice-conversion/README.md

 We do this in the [Dataset_Analysis.ipynb](https://github.com/JavierAntoran/tiger-costume/blob/master/Notebooks/Dataset%20Analysis.ipynb) Notebook.

-Note that you will have to run the notebook yourself as plotly plots are not displayed automatically
+Note that you will have to run the notebook yourself as plotly plots are not displayed automatically.
 ## Model Training and MLPG

 This is shown in the [Run_Models.ipynb](https://github.com/JavierAntoran/tiger-costume/blob/master/Notebooks/Run_Models.ipynb) Notebook.